How To Set Up the code-server Cloud IDE Platform on DigitalOcean Kubernetes

 Navigate to your domain in your browser.
 You’ll see the login prompt for code-server.

-code-server.yaml and press Enter IDE.
-You’ll enter code-server and immediately see its editor GUI.
+code-server is asking you for your password.
+Enter the one you set in the previous step and press Enter IDE.
+You’ll now enter code-server and immediately see its editor GUI.

 You’ve installed code-server to your Kubernetes cluster and made it available at your domain.
 You have also verified that it requires you to log in with a password.
 Now, you’ll move on to secure it with free Let’s Encrypt certificates using Cert-Manager.